 Whatever I say about the capital of Hungary will never be enough.
 This city immediately got a special place in my personal ranking for top European cities.

 Tourists often call Budapest the little Paris.

 However, Budapest was not always Budapest.
-Before 1872 the city was divided into three separate parts: Pest, Buddha and Obuda divided by the Danube river.
-On a later stage they were united to become the capital of the Austro-Hungarian Empire.
+Before 1872 the city was divided into three separate parts: Pest, Buddha, and Obuda divided by the Danube river.
+At a later time, they were united to become the capital of the Austro-Hungarian Empire.

-It is said that the city would have been actually called Peshtabuda, but no matter how we call it, we are talking about one and the same – a fabulous city, situated on two hills, connected by an impressive bridge over the Danube – the Bridge of Chains.
+It is said that the city would have been actually called Pestabuddha, but no matter how we call it, there’s something everyone would agree with me – it’s a fabulous city, situated on two hills, connected by an impressive bridge over the Danube river – the Bridge of Chains.

-Budapest is also known as the Pearl of the Danube.
-There is no other way for this, as the view from the various hills towards the Danube is simply only one of its kind!
+Budapest is also known as the Pearl of the Danube thanks to the stunning view from the various hills towards the Danube.
 I recommend visiting both during the day and at night when it’s dark and you can enjoy the shimmering lights revealing the whole city.
 Pure magic…

 The Hungarian Language

 One thing is sure – the Hungarian language is definitely extremely hard to learn.
 As a matter of fact, it is considered one of the most difficult languages in the world.

 Gladly, if you speak English you will have no problems.
 In restaurants, shops or other public places, you will be able to communicate with the locals easily.
 The only words I remember are „thank you“: „kasanam“ and „sia“ (something like “see you”). 🙂 You can play these on Google Translate to hear the accurate pronunciation.
 I think it’s always good to learn a basic word from a particular language as a sign of respect.